-The AFMAA is a required online assessment (additional fee required) that you will complete after submission of your application.
+The AFMAA is a required online assessment (additional fee required, collected through OUAC) that you will complete after submission of your application.
 The goal of the AFMAA is to assist the School of Accounting and Finance in the identification of students who will be successful in the AFM program.
-We are looking for academic strong students with the potential to excel in both the classroom and the workplace.
+We are looking for academically strong students with the potential to excel in both the classroom and the workplace.

 The AFMAA consists of 2 components, both of which are completed online:

-- Interview - To assess your ability to communicate appropriately in a clear, concise, organised, and professional manner.
-The AFMAA Interview question is available in advance.
+- Interview - To assess your ability to communicate appropriately in a clear, concise, organized, and professional manner.
+The AFMAA Interview questions are available in advance.

 Visit the AFMAA Instructions to get full details, tips, and pointers before you complete your AFMAA.